isidhu09/supervised-machine-learning/README.md

 * Scikit-learn

 ## Source
-* File saved in the Resources folder in the repo: "lending_data.csv"
+* Previously provided file, which is saved in the Resources folder in the repo: "lending_data.csv"

 ## Notes
 * Prediction and Findings included in jupyrter notebook